 We are pleased to announce that the ACVIM has created an EPI Fact Sheet for internists, vets and the general public.
 This EPI Fact sheet resides on the ACVIM website:

-and then the actual EPI Fact Sheet URL is at:
+and then the actual EPI Fact Sheet URL was at:

 ALSO.... if you / your vet is having difficulty getting optimal results from the proper treatment.... the ACVIM also offers a list of American College of Veterinary Internal Medicine (ACVIM) Board-certified Specialist in your area !